Ruszów, Lower Silesian Voivodeship

-The village has an approximate population of 2,000.

 During World War II the Germans established and operated a subcamp of the Gross-Rosen concentration camp in the village, whose prisoners were Jews.

 In the final stages of World War II, a temporary hospital of the Second Polish Army was located in the village.

+Transport

+The area is served by Ruszów railway station and also once by Ruszów Szklarnia railway station until 2006.